stuartellis/sve-personal-website/content/articles/task-runner.md

 ### Installing Task with Operating System Packages

 If you do need to install Task with an operating system package manager, versions are available for several popular systems.
+The Task project provide RPM and DEB packages through [GitHub Releases](https://github.com/go-task/task/releases).
+These can be used on any operating system that supports the package format.

+Some operating systems have packages for Task that are available through their own repositories.
 For example, these commands install Task:

 ```shell
 winget install Task.Task  # winget on Microsoft Windows
 sudo dnf install go-task  # dnf on Fedora Linux
 ```

-To install Task on Alpine Linux, you need to use the _community_ package repository:
+Task is available through the _community_ package repository for Alpine Linux.
+To install Task on Alpine Linux, run this command:

 ```shell
 doas apk add go-task --repository=http://dl-cdn.alpinelinux.org/alpine/latest-stable/community/